java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 <a id="methodtype">&nbsp;</a>
 ## Method type
-To be able to look up a method handle, we also need to provide the type information of the method or field.
+Tolook up a method handle we also need to provide the type information of the method or field.
 The method type information is represented as [`MethodType`](javadoc:MethodType) object.
 To instantiate a `MethodType`, we have to provide the return type as the first parameter followed by all the argument types: